 A common mistaken belief is that things could suddenly "go wrong" at a birth.
 More often than not, there are signs early on that something is amiss.
 Midwives are trained to monitor and prevent most of these situations.
 If an emergency does present itself, I carry a variety of emergency equipment, and have the skills to use them.
 My assistants and I are all current on our CPR and Neonatal Resuscitation certifications.
 Most minor emergencies are dealt with easily at home.
 If we felt that more specific care was needed, we would transport you to the hospital, after calling ahead to prepare them for your arrival.

 We will assess and stabilize your baby as needed immediately following the birth, determine APGAR scores, etc. At about 1-2 hours postpartum we will do a full newborn exam, including weight and measurements.
-If you request vitamin K and antibiotic eye ointment, they will be administered at that time.
-We also provide well baby care for 6 weeks postpartum including weight checks, jaundice levels, feeding pattern assessment and the newborn screen (PKU) which is typically done on day 3 and 12 (cost is $85).
+If you approve, vitamin K and antibiotic eye ointment will be administered at that time.
+We also provide well baby care for 6 weeks postpartum including weight checks, jaundice levels, feeding pattern assessment and the newborn screen (PKU) which is typically done on day 3 and 12 (cost is $92).
 I will refer you to an excellent pediatrician for vaccines and circumcision, if requested.

 I sure do!
 I have several flexible options for payments.
 I require a 10% deposit upfront and the entire balance is due by 34 weeks.
 I offer a $200 discount for early pay-off and an additional $50 discount for cash payment.
 Active duty military and repeat clients can expect a 5% discount as well.
 I am open to bartering, if it is mutually beneficial.
 I also accept all major credit cards and HSA debit cards.